AguaClara/Textbook/Introduction/Python_Tutorial.rst

 Markdown
 --------

-Markdown files allow you to mix code, beautiful Latex equations, nicely formatted text, figures, and tables.
-To create a markdown file in Atom simply create a new file (File menu) and give it a .md file extension.
-The .md file extension is critical so that atom knows how to interpret what you are typing!
+Markdown allow you to mix code, beautiful Latex equations, nicely formatted text, figures, and tables.

-Markdown allows you to create very nicely formatted text including Latex equations which will show up in the preview pane of Atom (type control - shift - E to display the preview pane of a Markdown file).

 .. math:: c = \sqrt{a^2 + b^2}

 Markdown does not handle automatic numbering of equations, figures, and tables.

 The Python Kernel remembers all definitions (functions and variables) as they are defined based on execution.
 Thus if you fail to execute a line of code, the parameters defined in that line won’t be available.
-Similarly, if you define a parameter and then delete that line of code, that parameter remains defined until you restart Atom.
+Similarly, if you define a parameter and then delete that line of code, that parameter remains defined until you reset all runtimes or restart.

 Before submitting a file for others to use, you need to verify that all of the dependencies are defined and that you didn't accidently delete a definition that is required.
-You can do this by placing your cursor in a python code section and then clicking on the python 3|idle in the toolbar at the bottom of the Atom window.
-Select restart Python 3 kernel.
-Then execute all of the python code in your document from top to bottom and make sure that all of the code performs as expected.
+You can do this by resetting all runtimes (Runtime menu) and then running all.

 Transitioning From Matlab To Python
 -----------------------------------